Offsetdata/OD-Docs/application/dashboard.md

 ## Usage Statistic Graphs

 **Weekly API Usage**: Weekly API Usage" section provides an overview of your API usage metrics for the current week.

 **Month API Usage**: The total API usage for the current month, is displayed in graphical form.
 It gives you an idea of your API consumption trend over the course of the month.

 **Weekly Endpoints Usage**: This metric represents the number of unique API endpoints used during the current week.
-It provides insight into the diversity of API calls made within a weekly timeframe.
+It provides insight into the diversity of API calls made within a weekly time frame.

 **Total Success Rate**: This metric indicates the overall success rate of your API calls during the current week.
 It represents the percentage of API requests that have been successfully processed without errors.